Assistant Professor of Systematic Theology, Faculty of Arts

 First is a monograph that will draw on early modern theological resources to reflect on the role of spirituality and embodiment in theological knowledge-production, in order to illuminate debates about the roles of reason, metaphysics, and subjectivity in contemporary theology and ethics.

-Second will be a collaboration with Donovan Schaefer at the University of Pennsylvania which will draw on affect theory as well as recent psychological science on emotion to demonstrate the value of attention to affect for reconfiguring the relationship between theology and religious studies.
+Second will be a collaboration with Donovan Schaefer at the University of Pennsylvania which will draw on affect theory as well as recent cognitive science of emotion to demonstrate the value of attention to affect for reconfiguring the relationship between theology and religious studies.

 In addition to these larger projects, I have several shorter studies in preparation: one on affect theory and the Book of Common Prayer; one on 'experience of grace' in the context of recent work in New Testament studies; and one on the theological significance of bioenhancement technologies in light of traditional connections between sanctification and desire.